 “Motor skills don’t correlate as well with cognitive development or intelligence as, say, speech and language skills,” says Hollier.
 She notes that if parents are truly worried they should speak to a pediatrician who is familiar with their child’s pattern of development.

-It’s also important to note that are many other factors that can slow development.
-Children who are born prematurely will develop at a speed commensurate with that early arrival.
+It’s also important to note that are many other factors that can slow a baby’s development.
+Children who are born prematurely will reach milestones rat a speed commensurate with that early arrival.
 Expect a child who arrived a month early, for instance, to reach their milestones a month late.

 Siblings May Reach Developmental Milestones at Different Paces